It is possible to see all BIG five Animals of Africa in a single day, crater is the most impressive

 geological feature in Africa.The crater is also a major traffic hotspot, with hundreds of vehicles visiting daily

 in high season.
-MEM Tours safaris recommend that visitors treat the crater as a great place to spend a half day
+We therefore tend to recommend that visitors treat the crater as a great place to spend a half day

 driving through on the way north to the Serengeti.

 The Ngorongoro Crater, at 2286 meters above sea level, is the largest unbroken caldera in the world.
 Surrounded by sheer walls rising 610 meters from the crater floor, this natural 259 sq. km amphitheater provides a concert of life for all species.